vhsalazar/homework/README.md

-# Fullscreen: Full Stack Software Engineer Take Home Test
+# Trinity AI: Full Stack Software Engineer Take Home Test

 To test your ability as a full stack Rails engineer, we decided not not give you a problem with Binary Trees, Linked Lists or string manipulation.
 Instead we'll give you a Rails application that you must create on your own that reflects a real use case.
 This is not specifically a UI test so feel free to make the UI as nice or sparse as you have the time for.
 This should take you less than 2 hours if you have a reasonable experience with Ruby on Rails.